WayneBrown/learnwebgl2/_sources/12_advanced_rendering/06_shadows.rst

 Concerning the projection:

-* If the "scene camera" is rendered using an orthographic projection, an orthographic projection should be used for the *shadow map* rendering.
-Likewise for perspective projection.
+* The projection for a "light source camera" can be either orthographic or perspective.
+An orthographic projection will have a fairly constant floating point error for all distances from the camera because the z component has a linear mapping.
+A perspective projection will have a variable floating point error because the z component has a non-linear mapping.
+(Distances closer to the camera will have smaller errors, while distances further from the camera will have larger errors.)
-* The clipping volume defined by a projection should be large enough to include all visible objects in the scene.
+* The clipping volume defined by a projection should be large enough to include all visible surfaces in the scene.
 * The clipping volume defined by a projection should be as small as possible to keep floating point roundoff errors to a minimum.

-In summary, a critical part of calculating a good *shadow map* is setting up a projection transformation that is just the right size for a particular scene.
+In summary, a critical part of calculating a good *shadow map* is setting up a projection transformation that is just the right size for a particular view of a scene.
+In addition, using an orthographic projection allows a single error tolerance to be used for all distances from the camera.

 Using a *Shadow Map* to Determine Shadows .........................................

-When a scene is rendered from a "scene camera," a *fragment shader* must ask, "is this fragment on the closest surface to a light source?"
-If it is, the fragment receives direct light.
-If it is not, the fragment is in a shadow.
-To answer this question a distance value is needed from a *shadow map*.
-A full understanding of how the graphics pipeline works is required in order to get the correct distance values out of the *shadow map*.
+Lesson `10.1`_ explains the 3D "spaces" that can possibly be used for lighting calculations:

-Lesson `10.1`_ explained the idea of performing lighting calculations in "model space", "scene space", "camera space" or "clipping space".
-All example WebGL programs in Chapter 10 used "camera space".
+"model space", "scene space", "camera space" or "clipping space".
+All WebGL programs in Chapter 10 used "camera space".
 However, "clipping space" must be used for shadow calculations.
 Why?
-When a *shadow map* is created by rendering a scene from the location of a light source, the *depth buffer* that becomes the *shadow map* is the result of all operations of the graphics pipeline, which include clipping, the perspective divide calculation, and viewport mapping.
+When a *shadow map* is created by rendering a scene from the location of a light source, the *depth buffer* that becomes the *shadow map* is the result of all operations of the graphics pipeline, which includes clipping, the perspective divide calculation, and viewport mapping.
-The data in a *shadow map* is "clipping space" data and must be treated as such.
+The data in a *shadow map* is in "clipping space" and must be treated as such.
+A full understanding of the graphics pipeline is required to retrieve distance values from a *shadow map*.

+The *Vertex shader*
+^^^^^^^^^^^^^^^^^^^

 When a scene is rendered using a "scene camera," the *vertex shader* calculates the location of a fragment in the following 3D "spaces":

 #.
 For each light source: :raw-html:`<br>`
    The (x,y,z) location of the surface in "light source camera" "clipping space".
-   This location is used in a *fragment shader* to look up a "distance from the light" value from the light source's *shadow map*.
+   This location is used in a *fragment shader* to look up a "distance from the light source" from the light source's *shadow map*.

 #.
 The (x,y,z) location of the surface in "camera space".
 This location is
    is used for lighting calculations.